gavinbytes/ArduinoProjects/Project1_BlinkingLED/README.md

 - Troubleshot issues like LEDs not lighting (e.g., wrong resistor or connection errors).

 ## Circuit Diagram
-See `blinkingLEDs` for the breadboard layout.
+See `circuit_diagram.png` for the breadboard layout.